Orange County Title Curative Lawyer

 • Company conveyances, corporations, partnerships, mergers, and more.
 Company executives must ensure that company conveyances are appropriately executed.

-This is not an all-encompassing list of potential conflicts with a title but it does highlight some of the more common instances that could result in the need for curative title services.
+This is certainly not an all-encompassing list of potential conflicts with a real estate title, but it does highlight some of the more common instances that could require curative title services.

 What Happens When Title Issues Are Uncovered?

-The first step in the process of ensuring a title is clear and can be a part of the transaction is to run a title search.
-In a title search, all of the history will be examined and checked to ensure it is free from errors.
+It’s important to run a title search in order to ensure a title is clear and can be part of the transaction.
+In a title search, all of the history is thoroughly examined and checked to ensure it is free from errors.
 This is commonly referred to as creating the chain of title.
-The results of the title examination will then be reported to the title company.
+The results of the title examination are then reported to the title company.

-In Orange County, CA, if any of the issues listed above or issues similar to them are uncovered, the title company will list them on the title commitment documentation.
+In Orange County, CA, if any of the issues listed above or similar issues are uncovered, the title company lists them on the title commitment documentation.
 The purpose of the title commitment is to acknowledge, through the insurance underwriting, the terms that will be met at the close of the transaction.
-There are three sections of a title commitment that include:
+There are three sections of a title commitment.
+These include:

-• Schedule A. This part of the commitment acknowledges the address of the property, the parcel ID number, the legal description of the property, the type of policy that will be issued, and who the policy covers.
+1. Schedule A. This part of the commitment acknowledges the address of the property, the parcel ID number, the legal description of the property, the type of policy to be issued, and who the policy covers.

-• Requirements.
-This is the list of requirements that must be settled from the result so the title search can be completed before the policy is issued or the transaction is completed.
+2. Requirements.
+This is the list of requirements that must be settled from the result, so the title search can be completed before the policy is issued or the transaction is completed.
 Examples of requirements could include clearing a lien.

-• Exceptions.
+3. Exceptions.
 This could include issues associated with the title that will not impact the close of the transaction but will need to be accepted by all parties.
-Issues such as an easement could be an exception since there is no way to resolve this.
+An easement could be an exception since there would be no way to resolve it.

 Once the title commitment is issued, all parties involved will receive a copy, at which point the title company will work to clear the title by resolving the items listed under requirements.
 This period of time is referred to as the curative process.